Zathura: A Space Adventure: Box office

-With its $65 million budget, Zathura: A Space Adventure was considered a flop, grossing $13,427,872 in its opening weekend, while the holdover Disney animated film, Chicken Little earned more than twice as much that weekend.
+Zathura: A Space Adventure grossed $13.4 million in its opening weekend, while the holdover Disney animated film, Chicken Little earned more than twice as much that weekend.
 The film lost 62% of its audience the following weekend, in part due to the opening of Harry Potter and the Goblet of Fire.
-Zathura ended its theatrical run with a gross of $29,258,869.
-The international box office total was $35,820,235, bringing its total worldwide gross to $65,079,104.
+Zathura ended its theatrical run with an domestical gross of $29.2 million.
+The international box office total was $35.8 million bringing its total worldwide gross to $65 million.